-- basic understanding (recall), - application (applying knowledge to a particular example) - mastery (analysis, synthesis, and evaluation).
+- basic understanding (recall of knowledge), - application (applying knowledge to a particular example) - mastery (analysis, synthesis, and evaluation).

 For example, some questions require factual recall; others require you to apply knowledge to a clinical scenario.
 Each section contains sample questions that have been retired from use in the ATCBE.
-The answers to the sample questions may be found on page 23.
+The answers to the sample questions may be found at the end of this preparation guide.